Reproductive system

-The reproductive system of an organism, also known as the genital system, is the biological system made up of all the anatomical organs involved in sexual reproduction.
+The reproductive system of an organism, also known as the genital system, is the biological system made up of all the anatomical organs involved in sexual reproduction and asexual reproduction.
 Many non-living substances such as fluids, hormones, and pheromones are also important accessories to the reproductive system.
 Unlike most organ systems, the sexes of differentiated species often have significant differences.
 These differences allow for a combination of genetic material between two individuals, which allows for the possibility of greater genetic fitness of the offspring.

 Animals

 In mammals, the major organs of the reproductive system include the external genitalia (penis and vulva) as well as a number of internal organs, including the gamete-producing gonads (testicles and ovaries).
 Diseases of the human reproductive system are very common and widespread, particularly communicable sexually transmitted infections.

 Most other vertebrates have similar reproductive systems consisting of gonads, ducts, and openings.
 However, there is a great diversity of physical adaptations as well as reproductive strategies in every group of vertebrates.